Jaarabytes/compose-on-calm/README.md

-# Astral Ecorp

-We collaborate to connect, build, and enhance web applications with:
+# Compose on Calm

+We teach, build and compose classical music.

+We accept all possible contributions :

+* Machine learning engineers are highly welcomed.
 * Developers
-* Designers
 * Security and Cloud Engineers
+* Idealists
+* Baroque Music Lovers & enjoyers

 Reach out to us: